hachibu/exploring-javascript-tagged-template-strings/src/markdown/slides.md

 <div class="chapter">
 Thank you for your time.

-You can find more examples, the slides and the transcript for this talk at [git.io/JvSGK](https://git.io/JvSGK).
+You can find more examples, these slides and the transcript for this talk at [git.io/JvSGK](https://git.io/JvSGK).
 </div>